 This is one of the easiest methods to extract images from word document.
 All you need to do is –

-4. Changing the Extension from Docx to Zip and Extracting the file
+Method 4: Changing the Extension from Docx to Zip

 Quite similar to Method 2.
 This method too involves extracting images using an extraction tool after changing the file format.